Nudity in religion

-Nudity in religion deals with the differing attitudes to nudity and modesty among world religions.
+Nudity in religion deals with religious beliefs as the basis for modern attitudes and behaviors regarding nudity.

-Ancient Greek religion

-Hesiod, the writer of the poem Theogony, which describes the origins and genealogies of the Greek gods in Ancient Greek religion, suggested that farmers should "Sow naked, and plough naked, and harvest naked, if you wish to bring in all Demeter's fruits in due season."
-Demeter is the goddess of the harvest and agriculture, who presided over grains and the fertility of the earth.

-Although most ceremony and traditions involve dressing up, often with some preferential attire, certain cultural or religious traditions actually prescribed ritual nudity.
-For example, ancient Sparta held a yearly celebration from 668 BC called gymnopaedia during which naked youths displayed their athletic and martial skills through the medium of war dancing.

 Abrahamic religions

 The Abrahamic religions of Judaism, Christianity, and Islam all recount the Genesis creation narrative in which Adam and Eve are unaware of their nakedness until they eat the forbidden fruit of the Tree of Knowledge of Good and Evil.
 After this, they feel ashamed and try to cover themselves with fig leaves.
 Judaism does not share the Christian association of nakedness with original sin, an aspect integral to the doctrine of redemption and salvation.
 In Islam the garden is in Paradise, not on Earth.
 This is to show that women and men should be covered in clothing, for nudity has the stigma of shame attached to it.
 Each of these religions has its own unique understanding of what is meant to be taught with the recounting of the story of Adam and Eve.

+The biblical story of Bathsheba and apocryphal story of Susanna provide no reference within the text for blame to be placed on women.
+Regardless, some have interpreted these passages placing the blame of the men's lusts on the women in the stories, despite the fact that the women are portrayed as victims in these stories rather than participants.
+In contrast, the apocryphal story of Judith portrays a woman who bathes publicly to seduce and later behead the enemy general Holofernes.
+The contrast of the story of Judith in her deliberate attempts to seduct contrast the actions of Susanna and Bathsheba, who were victims of the male gaze.

+Of particular concern for both Islam and early Christians, as they extended their control over countries that had previously been part of the Byzantine or Roman empires, was the local custom of public bathing.
+While Christians were mainly concerned about mixed-gender bathing, which had been common, Islam also prohibited nudity for women in the company of non-Muslim women.
+In general, the Roman bathing facilities were adapted for separation of the genders, and the bathers retaining at least a loin-cloth as was the case in Victorian Turkish baths until the end of the 20th century.